-Opening: Saturday, October 17th, 7:00-10:00pm.
+Opening: Saturday, October 21st, 7:00-10:00pm.

-Show runs: Saturday, October 17th to Nov 10th.
+Show runs: Saturday, October 21st to Nov 10th.

-After being exiled from relevance for more than a few generations, landscape painting has made a rather triumphant comeback by embracing the themes of earth, land and eco-art, but transmuting the central concerns of those genres into pictorial dispotifs.
+After being exiled from relevance for more than a few generations, landscape painting has made a rather triumphant comeback by embracing the themes of earth-art, land-art and eco-art, but transmuting the central concerns of these genres into pictorial dispotifs.
 Once again, we are trying to picture the landscape, but not as caretakers or conquers.
-Instead we are confronted by the landscape in its aggregate and transversal effects.
-What was assumed to be inert matter has now become increasingly active.
-What was thought of as a bounded material has become a dynamic form of earthen animism.
-In short, it seems that since we've displaced enough of modernism's by-products into the atmosphere and the ground below, that planetary life has entered into a reactionary phase, or even a classic reaction-formation, with regard to the irrevocable inheritance of the modern era.
+Instead we are confronted by the landscape in its aggregate and interconnected effects.
+Which is to say, that what was assumed to be inert matter has now become increasingly active and what was thought of as a bounded material has become a dynamic form of earthen animism.
+In short, it seems that since we've displaced enough of modernism's by-products into the atmosphere and the ground below, planetary life has now entered into a reactionary phase, or even a classic reaction-formation, with regard to the irrevocable inheritance of the modern era.

-But the artists in The Fate of Landscape Painting bring a renewed look at the landscape without any sense of productive indifference.
-The work of Travis Ivey plays with the dichotomy of romantic naturalism and constructed areal views by assembling pictures from discarded commercial goods as well as traditional materials.
+But the artists in The Fate of Landscape Painting bring a renewed look at the landscape without any sense of productive or painterly indifference.
+The work of Travis Ivey plays with the dichotomy of romantic naturalism and constructed ariel views by assembling pictures from discarded commercial goods as well as traditional materials.
 Camila Galfore gives us a picture of the landscape painted in ghosted contours, combining the orthographic feel of eastern landscape painting with the techno-vibrancy of our contaminated life-world.
 Devon Tusno provides the punctum of picturing the landscape by passing it through saturated chromatic scales cast against so many iconic motifs.
-Abbey Messmer paints with a method that is part dreamscape, part improvised reconstruction --- where the place of the human subject is put in question, especially with regard to the feeling of a well defined cartesian space.
+Abbey Messmer paints with a method that is part dreamscape, part improvised reconstruction --- where the place of the human subject is put in question --- especially with regard to the feeling of a well defined cartesian space.
 Cam Decassin's paintings are perhaps even more telling in this regard, as they often hint at a post-Hopperesque world, one where what's left of the nuclear family is otherwise occupied indoors, or wondering amongst the constructed naturalism of suburban sprawl.
 Sarah Hathaway's more expressionistic approach gives us pause to reflect on the last vestiges of a world without us, where affect and effect make up the boundless play of beautiful and conflictual forces.
-Both Viginia Katz and Jonathan Marquis works explicitly confront the themes of climate change by marshaling the ability of art materials to highlight how environmental conquest is defined by both entropic and accelerationist tendencies.
+Both Viginia Katz and Jonathan Marquis's works explicitly confront the themes of climate change by marshaling the ability of art materials to highlight how environmental conquest is circumscribed by both entropic and accelerationist tendencies.
 Emily Ritter's installation points to how the problems of accumulation, degradation and debris can be made into a literary corpus, or a exquisite encyclopedia of the ruins of the day based on using rhetorical devices of display.

-Together, these artists address The Fate of Landscape Painting in a different manner than their premodern predecessors.
+Together, these artists address The Fate of Landscape Painting in a different manner than their premodern or modern predecessors.
 They come not to bury the dead presuppositions of modernism but to exhume its exhausted remains, and possibly, to retrieve the potential of a genre cast aside for almost an entire epoch.
-They come to resuscitate its lost potential, to make its fate something more than the logic of post-industrial capitalism and planned obsolescence.
-In fact, in their able hands The Fate of Landscape has a brighter future for foregoing demode romanticism and facing up to the demands of what many now call the age of the anthroposcene, which is defined as an era forever marked by human impact on the carbon record.
-If anything, their work is a harbinger of things to come, and questions the viewer to think deeply again not just about the value of an image, or a genre, but the values of western culture in total.
-And because of this, The Fate of Landscape Painting still has a bright future today, tomorrow, and for generations to come.
+They come to resuscitate its lost potential, and to make its fate into something more than what the logic of post-industrial capitalism and planned obsolescence might allow.
+In fact, in their able hands The Fate of Landscape Painting has a brighter future for foregoing the retrogressive tropes of demode romanticism and instead, facing up to the demands of the day, or what many now call encountering the catastrophic condition that is comprised of living in the age of the anthroposcene.
+This term, which denotes an era forever marked by human impact on the carbon record gives us the contours of a new turn in the logic of the epoch, where the appreciation of creation and the abandonment of "mankind" have been replaced by examining the consequences of our collective impact today.
+Thus, the work in The Fate of Landscape Painting is a harbinger of things to come, and questions the viewer to think deeply again, and not just about the value of an image, or a genre, but the values of western culture in total.
+And because of this, The Fate of Landscape Painting still has a bright future today, tomorrow, and for many many years to come.
 It seems, that for this generation, it is even fated to be so.